MLHale/nebraska-gencyber-modules/2019/how_to_be_cyber_awesome_online_safety/README.md

 Downloads: http://www.geocreepy.com/
 Source code: https://github.com/ilektrojohn/creepy

-Here is another website that overlays images on a map.
-These are images that have been posted on websites like Flikr with unrestricted public access and a geotag embedded in their metadata.
+Another website that overlays images on a map is called __localize__.
+This site uses images that have been posted on websites like Flickr with unrestricted public access and a geotag embedded in their metadata.

  - [Localize US](https://loc.alize.us/)